ibm-cds-labs/watson-recipe-bot-graph-dashboard/README.md

 server starting on http://localhost:6015
 ```

-Open this URL in your browser and follow the **Watson Recipe Bot Configuration** steps below.
+Open this URL in your browser.
+Then follow the **Watson Recipe Bot Configuration** steps below.

 ### Deploying the Dashboard to Bluemix, cont.